ssheftel/img2b64/README.md

 		python img2b64.py /Users/sam/SomeDir

 img2b64.py will convert all jpg and png in the directory into base64 encoded strings and save them in a single file named `base64imgs.json`.

+Optionally the directory in which to to write the `base64imgs.json` file can be specified by passing the output directory path as the 2nd argument.
+For example:

+	python img2b64.py /Users/sam/SomeDir /Users/sam/SomeOtherDir

-Each attribute in the `base64imgs.json` file will be a image file name like _"photo1.jpg"_ and the value of the property will be a object congaing two attributes `"base64"` will contain the images encoded as a base64 string and `"format"` for example.
+Each attribute in the `base64imgs.json` file will be a image file name like _"photo1.jpg"_ and the value of the property will be a object containing two attributes `"base64"` which will contain the base64 encoded as string and `"format"` contain the file type i.e. 'jpg' or 'png' for example.

 	{
 		"photo1.jpg": {